The College Library and Reading Collection

 Requests for Purchase

 There is a small annual budget for the purchase of books.
-Requests for items which are likely to be of use to a number of students, especially over the long-term, may be made to the Fellow Librarian (email@example.com).
+Requests for items which are likely to be of use to a number of students, especially over the long-term, may be made to the co-Librarian Fellows Dr Sandie Byrne at email@example.com or Dr Vahid Nick Pay at firstname.lastname@example.org.
 Please bear in mind that some books take several weeks to arrive even if they are ordered immediately.
-The Acquisitions Policy can be seen at www.kellogg.ox.ac.uk/wp-content/uploads/2015/04/Library-Acquisitions-Policy-27-May-2016.pdf
+Please read the Acquisitions Policy.

 Students with disabilities